-The Value 1 and Value 2 operators can each operate in two different modes.
+The value 1 and value 2 operators can each operate in multiple modes.
 Click the Mode button to switch between modes.

-Assigning Pedals to Transformer Settings
+Assigning Pedals to Transformer

 For each instance of the transformer, you can use pedals to dynamically change its settings.
 Assigning a transformer setting to a pedal is done by selecting a MIDI Transformer mode from the mode selector.